 DEpartmental Guidelines related to Equity, Diversity, and Inclusion

-We have developed a document (found here) to help educate faculty, staff, and students about university policies concerning EDI, and to provide guidelines for reporting harassment, discrimination, exclusion, and other similar behaviour.
-This document broadly outlines steps that should be taken, and includes links to resources and more detailed university policies.
+Queen's University has developed a new document (found here) to help faculty, staff, and students navigate university policies concerning EDI, and to provide guidelines for reporting or submitting complaints regarding harassment, discrimination, exclusion, and other similar behaviour.
+This document outlines steps that should be taken, and includes definitions and training opportunities.

 The Accessibility Hub at Queen's (http://www.queensu.ca/accessibility/home) promotes this vision by bringing together, in a central online resource, resources that will promote inclusion and improve access for the campus community.
 This site also provides links to campus services in one place that help support the broader concept of accessibility.

 The Human Rights website (http://www.queensu.ca/humanrights/) provides policies and resources for promoting human rights at Queen's, including Advisory Services, Training and Publications, and Policies.
 Current policies and procedures on harassment and discrimination, complaints resolution, sexual violence prevention and response, gender-neutral washrooms, and more can be found under the Human Rights Office’s Advisory Service page (http://www.queensu.ca/humanrights/advisory-service)

 The Equity Office at Queen’s (http://www.queensu.ca/equity/home) provides resources and training for all issues relating to employment and educational equity.